 - Some technical kit (see kit list in Handbook).

-On application to join this redefined classic expedition to Venezuela, potential teammates will receive a detailed Expedition Handbook.
+On application to join this classic expedition to Venezuela, potential teammates will receive a detailed Expedition Handbook.
 Here are some expedition-specific questions and our general FAQ will answer many other questions.
 Get in touch if your question remains unanswered.

 I’ve never abseiled.
 Am I suitable?

 Please see the Fitness tab, above.
-As long as you fulfil the fitness and abseil requirements in advance of arrival and have an adventurous spirit and are willing to work as a team, you should have no problems.
+As long as you fulfill the fitness and abseil requirements in advance of arrival and have an adventurous spirit and are willing to work as a team, you should have no problems.
 There are many climbing instructors who can do introductory courses too if you want to build your confidence in using ropes and safety equipment.
 There are prerequisites for this expedition, see Fitness tab.

 Has it been done?